paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

 5. `PHYL`: analyses related to phylogenetics

+  - `PHYL_Flexilinea_proteinalignment.Snakefile`: reconstruct the phylogeny of the family Anaerolineaceae using the ancient MAGs assigned to the genus Flexilinea based on the protein sequences of the UniProt genes associated with the species *Flexilinea flocculi*

 6. `PUBL`: preparing the final figures and tables

   - `PUBL_Figure1.Snakefile`: plot an overview map of all samples, the DNA molecule length